 It took about 100 years before researchers determined the cause of LS.

-LS was first identified in 1895, when an American doctor noticed a pattern of cancer deaths in one extended family.
+LS was , when an American doctor noticed a pattern of cancer deaths in one extended family.
 He concluded that there might be an inherited predisposition for early cancers in some families.

 Several decades later, another American doctor, Henry T. Lynch, documented a pattern of early cancers in families.
 In 1985, Dr. Lynch called the condition hereditary nonpolyposis colorectal cancer (HNPCC).
 More recently, it’s been known as LS.